bertcarnell/CarnellRettgersFamilyHistory/README.md

         + Laura Hartenstine
         + Floyd Fett
         + Florence Bechtel
-5. Create Descendant Reports
+5. Run R scripts for find/replace and to change formatting
-    + Settings
+6. Open up Volume3.tex in TexWorks.
+Tex it.
-5. Run scripts for find/replace and to change formatting
+7. Open up Volume2.tex in TexWorks.
+Tex it.